amarflybot/local-microservice-new/README.md

-Welcome to Spring Cloud Services!
+Welcome to Spring Cloud Services with OAuth2!
 ===================

 <p>Rest if the servers are simple Spring Cloud service.</p>